mnlipp/osgi-getting-started/ProvidingAService.md

-Only when you read the referenced overview (and maybe the section in the [specification draft](https://web.archive.org/web/20160606172521/https://osgi.org/download/osgi-4.2-early-draft.pdf)), you find that GoGo provides a lot more than just some commands.
+Only when you read the referenced overview (and maybe the section in the [specification draft](https://web.archive.org/web/20160606172521/https://osgi.org/download/osgi-4.2-early-draft.pdf)), you find that GoGo provides a lot more than just some commands[^PKGoGo].

+[^PKGoGo]: Peter Kriens has a quite [exhaustive section](https://bndtools.org/workspace/osgi-starter.html#_gogo) about the GoGo shell in his "OSGi Starter" document.

 The basic idea is that you have a "current" object (or context) and that you can invoke any public method of that object (or context).
 The most important member of the